Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 - Can go out of tune more often than other models in this list

-- Martin only offers a 1-year warranty for this model, for full-sized models they give lifetime warranty
+- Martin only offers a 1-year warranty for this model.
+For full-sized models they give a lifetime warranty

 Final Thoughts on Best Martin Guitar For The Money

 Many people will assure you that Martin Acoustics are the best made on the planet, and I think they are right!